A SNEAK PEEK INTO HOW I RUN MY BUSINESS

 I can categorize all my expenses, create monthly profit and loss statements and have everything sorted for tax season.
 I have yet to invest in a company to take care of my bookkeeping, but I’m sure that’ll come in the future as my business grows!

-(For privacy purposes, I pulled this photo from the MoneyDance website.)
+(For privacy purposes, I pulled this photo from the Quickbooks website.)

-I chose MailerLite as my email marketing software.
+I chose ConvertKit as my email marketing software.
 I first used MailChimp for a couple of months but really disliked the user interface.
 It just didn’t seem to make much sense for me.
-I also tried ConvertKit, and while ConvertKit is a great option, it was too expensive for me at the time.
-MailerLite is a great option for me to grow my business and it has different payment plans depending on how large your list is.
-I’m currently on the free plan, but will probably upgrade soon.
+I also tried MailerLite, and while MailerLite is a great option, it was too simple for me at the time.
+ConvertKit is a great option for me to grow my business and it has different payment plans depending on how large your list is.

-I love the features like: mail automation, landing pages and custom opt-ins.
+I love the features like: email sequencing, tagging, mail automation, landing pages and custom opt-ins.

 Whew!
 Well that was a doozy, eh?!
 Those are all the tools I currently use in my business.
 Needless to say there are several alternatives to each one of these tools and apps, but it all comes down to what works best for you and your specific business.